 Support development of new technology, but don’t rely on it until it’s ready

-New technologies may bring new solutions in future.
+New technologies and innovations may bring new solutions in future.
 But we can rely only on technology that’s known to be workable at large scale and that will be available when we need it.

 Encourage institutional responsibility